devendra-kushwah/React-scss-standard/README.md

 ## Ready to use scss in react project with 0 configurations

-This repo with 0 configurations including cross browser like normalize css
+This repo with 0 configurations including cross browser css like normalize css

 ### `npm run eject`